linode/manager/CONTRIBUTING.md

 4. [Circular dependency check](https://github.com/pahen/madge)
 5. Type Checking (as we're using TypeScript in the src code)

  If any fail the commit will be aborted.
 Address the reported issues, stage the changes, and attempt the commit again.
-This behaviour can be skipped using the
+This behavior can be skipped using the
-`--no-verify` flag, but we highly suggest you do _**not**_ use this flag
+`--no-verify` flag, but we highly suggest you do _**not**_ use this flag.

 ### Merge Conflicts

-Merge conflicts happen, and when they do, we reccommend rebasing.
+Merge conflicts happen, and when they do, we recommend rebasing.

 `git rebase -i develop` will allow you to interactively pick which commits you want to keep and then you can address the conflicts as they appear.